 When I finally got to this post, having forgotten I already named this project – I came across my inspiration for this project:

-inspires my desired finished size: 2-3 feet x 5-6 feet
+This also matches my desired finished size: 2-3 feet x 5-6 feet.

 Feeling closer to god, I started searching for a name.
 No songs with the word ecclesiastical in them.
-Next I searched church and came up with Church of the Poison Mind by Culture Club <3 I liked Miss Chatelaine because I kind of identified with the song, as a tribute to being fully authenticated gay man, however, Church of the Poison Mind is closer to my soul.
+Next I searched church and came up with Church of the Poison Mind by Culture Club ?.
+I liked Miss Chatelaine because I kind of identified with the song, as a tribute to being a fully authenticated gay man – which I am not yet – however, Church of the Poison Mind is closer to my soul.

 Fiber Content: 100% Viscose Yarn Color: Wild Grass 116 Yarn Weight: 1, Super Fine